bcowell/perpetual-calendar/README.md

 # perpetual-calendar

-Creates a subscribable .ics calendar that is auto-updated with events by scraping the perpetual motion's schedule for weekly games.
+Creates a subscribable .ics calendar with events by scraping the perpetual motion's schedule for weekly games.

 # Details

 Uses [playwright](https://playwright.dev/docs/intro) to open a headless browser.
-Grabs an auth token from localStorage, crafts some API requests to fetch upcoming games.
-Dumps the games as events in an .ics.
+Lookup team internal id to query the API and parse HTML response to then dump the games as events in an .ics.
-Runs on a weekly cron schedule that updates the .ics file through github-actions.
+Runs manually through github-actions.

+Subscribe to a specific calendar by going to https://github.com/bcowell/perpetual-calendar/raw/main/ics/CALENDAR.ics

+Substituting in your calendar filename.

 # Setup